 Configuring an Office 365 Service User with access to all Room Resource Mailboxes (PowerShell)

-In a scenario where you are managing a large number of resource mailboxes, you may not want to assign delegation privileges on a mailbox by mailbox basis.
+In a scenario where you are managing a large number of resource mailboxes, you may not want to assign delegation or impersonation privileges on a mailbox by mailbox basis.

-For Office 365 and Exchange environments, you can easily create a service user who has access to all Room Resource mailboxes on your tenant in just 2 lines of PowerShell.
+For Microsoft Office 365 and Exchange environments, you can easily create a service user who has access to all Room Resource mailboxes on your tenant in just 3 lines of PowerShell.

 PowerShell